defyingdemonprogram/Music-Visualizer-in-C/README.md

 ```
 **To compile for your platform, edit the `./build/config.h` file and set the `MUSIALIZER_TARGET` to your platform.
 Then, run `./nob` to start the compilation process.
 You can also enable hot reloading by setting `MUSIALIZER_HOTRELOAD`.
 To enable the microphone in Musializer, set `MUSIALIZER_MICROPHONE`.**

-Ensure that the `./resources/` directory is present in the same folder as the application when running it.

 If the build fails because of missing header files, you may need to install the X11 dev packages.

 On Debian, Ubuntu, etc, do this: